TerminalWish/personal-blog/README.md

 - Post deletion option to allow admin to delete posts, tags, or comments
 - Post editing allowing admin to change title, content, date, tags attached to post, and delete comments
 - Ability to filter posts by tag for easy browsing
+- Light analytics are being implemented, starting with a view count